A variety of examples illustrate our research spectrum in micro-electro-mechanical systems (MEMS) and micro-opto-electro-mechanical systems (MOEMS).

 - As precursor of a development project and decision support for a downstream development has a risk-minimizing effect

-The CiS Research Institute has been a partner for customer-specific developments of silicon-based sensors for more than 25 years.
+The CiS Research Institute has been a partner for customer-specific developments of silicon-based sensors for 30 years.
 These are used in serial products of highest quality and are characterized by the following features:

 - Intensive coordination with the customer on specifications, time and cost budgets